 What hours will I serve?

 The first day of your jury service you should report to the Jury Office of the courthouse by 8:30 a.m.
 At that time, you will be given further instructions.
 If seated on a jury you will receive instructions from the presiding judge as to the hours he or she conducts court.
 Normal business hours for the Oakland County Circuit Court are Monday through Friday, 8:30 a.m. to 5:00 p.m.
 Prospective jurors should make arrangements to remain the entire day.
 Jurors are given a lunch period from approximately noon to 1:30 p.m.
+A cafeteria is located in the basement of the courthouse.
+Jurors are also allowed to leave the courthouse during their lunch break, with several local restaurants conveniently located near the County Complex.
 If seated on a case, jurors are usually given a short morning and afternoon break.
 Court hours vary, but there are no evening or weekend sessions.
 Jurors are not sequestered (kept overnight).

 Is it possible that I might report for jury service but not sit on a jury?